-For more information on pre- and post-cruise hotel stays check out our list of the 10 Best Family Hotels in Cruise Ports.
-Get great planning ideas, tips and feedback from other family travelers from our Family Cruise Trip Reports and Family Cruise Forum.
-For even more information on cruising, you may also want to visit Family Vacation Critic's sister site, Cruise Critic.
+For more information on pre- and post-cruise hotel stays check out our list of the 12 Best Family Hotels in Cruise Ports and our Snooze-and-Cruise Deals for Families.
+Check out our article titled Cruising with Kids: Your Guide to Kids’ Clubs for information on where to find the best hangout spots for your kids onboard.
+For even more information on cruising, you may also want to visit Family Vacation Critic’s sister site, Cruise Critic.

 Choosing A Cruise